surajkarthik1/From-Data-to-Decisions-Leveraging-PySpark-and-ML-to-Predict-Loan-Defaults/README.md

 Data Transformation: Utilized PySpark for data transformation and normalization, ensuring the data is suitable for processing by machine learning algorithms.

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA):

 Key Insights: The EDA phase answered crucial questions regarding the distribution of loan amounts, interest rates, and borrower reliability, helping identify patterns and trends.

 Visualization: Created visual representations to understand relationships between different variables and their impact on loan default probabilities.

-Feature Engineering
+Feature Engineering:

 Dataset Balancing: Implemented SMOTE to overcome class imbalance in the target variable, crucial for unbiased model performance.

 Encoding and Scaling: Encoded categorical variables and normalized data ranges to prepare data for effective model training.

-Model Development and Evaluation
+Model Development and Evaluation:

 Evaluated various models to identify the best performer in predicting loan defaults:

 1. Logistic Regression